zeniuseducation/poly-euler/README.md

 1. The need for benchmark for a particular euler problem in terms of speed
 2. Encouragement for others to come up with faster/better solutions
 3. PE problems are good practice for optimising codes, which is critical skill in the era of big-data
+4. Finding interesting ideas for creating problems :)

 In every source code, time-elapsed for each solution will be listed.

 ## Performance Comparison on MBA i5 1.6GHz

 Implementations:
-1. Clojure using Clojure on JVM
+1. Clojure using Clojure (Mostly 1.7) on JDK 1.8 (Also used for Java)
 2. Clojurescript on NodeJS
-3. Common Lisp using SBCL
+3. Common Lisp using SBCL 1.2.x
 4. Haskell using GHC compiled using -O2 optimisation
 5. SML using SMLNJ
-6. Racket mostly using Typed Racket
+6. Racket mostly using Racket 6.1.x and Typed Racket
 7. C using whatever there is on Macbook, optimized to the max using -Ofast
+8. Julia using Julia 0.3.x (soon to be upgraded to 0.4)

 ##### Problem no 1